-These are problems discussed in the “pre-STEP” sessions at the City of London Academy Southwark on 7, 14, and 21 November 2019.
+These are some university-interview-type problems discussed in the “pre-STEP” sessions at the City of London Academy Southwark on 7, 14, and 21 November 2019.

 The way we did each session was this:

 • To start with, one student was the “model interviewee” and attempted Question 1 of the session the whiteboard.

 • Then the students were divided into two groups.
 Group A had a solution to Question 2 explained to them, and Group B had a solution to Question 3 explained to them

 • Then we brought back the students into pairs, each pair having one student from Group A and one from Group B. First, the student from Group A was “the professor”, and “interviewed” the student from Group B about Question 2.
 Then, the student from Group B was “the professor” and “interviewed” the student from Group A about Question 3.

 • In the time left over, each pair of students cooperated in trying to tackle as many of the “extra” problems as they could manage.

 They are problems of the sort that may be asked in interviews at those university maths departments which do ask questions in interviews.

 They’re more similar to STEP exam questions than to A level.
 You don’t need to know more formulas or that sort of thing than for A level.
 But at A level you’re presented with problems where it is obvious what formulas and methods you should use for them.
 The only question is whether you can remember the method well and use it quickly and accurately.